Nidhogg II, or did you mean Super Nidhogg?

 Platform Reviewed on: PC, key was provided for review.

-Speaking as someone who has a lot of experience with the original, Nidhogg II captures some of the feeling of its predecessor, but misses some of the key points that captured their fans.
-Instead about being about yomi (reading your opponent), it’s now about messing around with friends.
+Speaking as someone who has a lot of experience with the original, Nidhogg II captures some of the feelings of its predecessor but misses some of the key points that captured their fans.
+Instead of focusing on the yomi aspect (reading your opponent), it’s now about messing around with friends.
 Though let’s face it, for many people who picked up the game to play it a few times… this was probably the main selling point.

 - Floaty air movement